 - a.
 Grandfathered signs shall be replaced within one (1) year of their discontinuance with a sign which does not exceed in size that which it replaces.
 A sign larger or less conforming in any other aspect shall require a variance from the Zoning Board of Adjustment.
 A nonconforming sign shall be allowed to continue in a nonconforming status until its use has been discontinued for a period of one year.
 At that time, it shall be removed promptly by the property owner.
 When replacing several signs, the total square footage of the new sign(s) shall not exceed the aggregate square footage of the sign(s) to be replaced.
 The number of replacement signs shall not exceed that of the grandfathered status and shall not be less conforming in any way. - b.
 This Article does not apply to signs erected, maintained or posted by the State, federal or Town government, government signs which form the expression of the government when erected and maintained in accordance with applicable law are allowed in every zoning district. - c.
 Each property owner must mark their property using numerals that identify the address of the property so that public safety departments can easily identify the address from the public street.
 Unless otherwise required under this Zoning Ordinance or other law, the identification must be curbside and may be on the principal building on the property.
 The size and location of the identifying numerals and letters must be proportional to the size of the building and the distance from the street to the building.
-In cases where the building is not located within view of a public street, the identifier must be located on the mailbox or other suitable device such that it is visible from the street. - d.Where a federal, State or local law requires a property owner to post a sign on the owner's property to warn of a danger or to prohibit access to the property either generally or specifically, the owner must comply with the federal, State or local law to exercise that authority by posting a sign on the property.
+In cases where the building is not located within view of a public street, the identifier must be located on the mailbox or other suitable device such that it is visible from the - d.
+Where a federal, State or local law requires a property owner to post a sign on the owner's property to warn of a danger or to prohibit access to the property either generally or specifically, the owner must comply with the federal, State or local law to exercise that authority by posting a sign on the property. - e.
+The signs described in Section C (2)(a) (d) of this Article are an important component of measures necessary to protect the public safety and serve the compelling government interest of protecting traffic safety, serving the requirements of emergency protecting property rights or the rights of persons on property.

+response and

-- e.
-The signs described in Section C (2)(a) (d) of this Article are an important component of measures necessary to protect the public safety and serve the compelling government interest of protecting traffic safety, serving the requirements of emergency response and protecting property rights or the rights of persons on property. - f.
-Temporary Signs: All Temporary Signs shall be securely constructed and properly secured, and shall be placed in such a location as to not endanger vehicular or pedestrian traffic by obscuring a clear view or by creating confusion with official street signs or signals. - 1.
-All Temporary Signs shall be securely constructed and properly secured, and shall be placed in such a location as to not endanger vehicular or pedestrian traffic by obscuring a clear view or by creating confusion with official street signs or signals. - 2.
-Temporary signs shall not be illuminated
+f.
+Temporary Signs:

+- 1. All Temporary Signs shall be securely constructed and properly secured and shall be placed in such a location as to not endanger vehicular or pedestrian traffic by obscuring a clear view or by creating confusion with official street signs or signals. - 2.
+Temporary signs shall not be illuminated.